kaustubhdeokar/JobSequencingWithDeadline/README.md

+Project submitted for Data Structure and Algorithms(Winter Semester 2016-17)
-new approach for job-scheduling problem with deadline by recursive branch and bound
+#Recursive branch and bound